CoolBitX-Technology/coolwallet-sdk/README.md

 Used to sign transactions of different cryptocurrencies.

 Currently supported coins: BTC, ETH, BNB, EOS, XLM, XRP, ZEN.
-Open a PR if you want the sdk of any one of them to come out first.
+Open an issue if you want the sdk of any one of them to come out first.

 | Package | Version | Description |
 | -------- | -------- | -------- |